TritonDataCenter/pgsqlstat/README.md

                 non-zero, that may indicate that wal_buffers needs to be tuned.
                 See the Postgres manual for details.

-This tool requires privileges to use DTrace on postgres processes on this system.
-If you see all zeroes but expect some data, check whether your user has permissions to trace the postgres processes.

-The output format is unstable and may change.

-# pgsqlslow: print details about slow queries
+# <a name="pgsqlslow">pgsqlslow</a>: print details about slow queries

-## Synopsis

     pgsqlstat NMILLISECONDS

-Instruments all postgres instances visible on this system and reports details about queries taking longer than NMILLISECONDS milliseconds from start to finish.
+Print details about queries taking longer than NMILLISECONDS from start to finish on all postgresql instances on this system.
+Note that since this tool traces query start to query done, it will never see queries taking longer than NMILLISECONDS seconds.

 Here's an example running this with a 40ms threshold during a "pgbench" run: